 - 1/2 cup dried fruit of your choice

-- Preheat oven to 300 F and line a large heavy baking sheet with nonstick foil.
+- Preheat oven to 275 F. Line a rimmed baking sheet with nonstick foil or parchment paper.

-- In a small saucepan, heat the butter over medium until it melts.
+- In a small saucepan, melt the butter over medium heat.
 Reduce heat to low and stir in oil, sugar, maple syrup, honey and salt.
-Cook over low just until brown sugar melts.
+Cook for about a minute over low, stirring to dissolve brown sugar.
 Remove from heat.
-Let cool slightly, then stir in the vanilla.
+Stir in vanilla and set aside.

 - Spread the mixture over the bottom of the lined baking sheet to make thin slab.
 It should be all squished together, as if you were making bars.

-- Bake at 300F for 25-30 minutes (might take a bit longer depending on your oven -- go by color and smell) or just until lightly browned, Remove from the oven.
-It should be warm, slightly browned and chewy, but will crisp as it cools.
+- Remove from the oven after the full 40 minutes.
+It should be warm, slightly browned and still chewy, but will crisp as it cools.
 Let cool completely.
 Break into chunks and stir in the fruit.